 The Healthiest Way To Eat Sweet Potatoes Before They Go Bad

-The best way to eat sweet potatoes to maintain all nutrients is to bake them in an oven.
-Adjust 350 degrees Celsius and bake for an hour.
-You can add some coconut oil or cinnamon to make a savory side dish for your healthy dessert.
+The best way to eat sweet potatoes to maintain all nutrients is to bake them in an oven at about 350 degrees F for an hour.
+You can also adjust the cooking time and bake sweet potatoes at 400.
+Remember to add some coconut oil or cinnamon to enhance their flavor.

 Moreover, sweet potatoes can be added to your soups or salads.
 It is an ideal ingredient for your quick meal.(3)